MathildeFogPerez/switchillumina/README.md

 ### SUMMARY ###

-We have made available here a series of scripts to analyze the Switch region (IGH locus) and find potential DNA insertions.
+We have made available here a series of scripts to analyze the Switch region (IGH locus) to find potential DNA insertions.

 The scripts are primarily intended as reference for manuscript REF_TO_PUT_HERE rather than a stand-alone application.